theturtle32/WebSocket-Node/README.md

 *The latest three drafts of the WebSocket protocol, draft-08, draft-09, and draft-10, are functionally identical and implement the same wire protocol, protocol version "8".
 They are all interoperable, with only editorial changes across the three drafts.
 The current implementation of WebSocket-Node works with all three.*

 If you're looking for the version supporting draft-07 or draft-06, see the draft-07 or draft-06 branches.
-It will not be maintained, as I plan to track each subsequent draft of the protocol until it's finalized, and will ultimately be supporting *only* the final draft.
+Previous draft branches will not be maintained, as I plan to track each subsequent draft of the protocol until it's finalized, and will ultimately be supporting *only* the final draft.

 **Tested against Node version 0.4.7.**  It may work in earlier versions but I haven't tried it.
 YMMV.